tuupola/esp_i2c_helper/README.md

 ### Existing Solutions

 I'm not aware of thread-safe abstractions, but there are hardware abstraction layers for I2C.
 I2C Manager started as a fork of Mika Tuupola's [`esp_i2c_helper`](https://github.com/tuupola/esp_i2c_helper).
 I2C Manager is compatible with it, so any drivers written by Mika or others using his hardware abstraction standard will just work.
-There are a few different ways to use I2C manager, but one of them is to use it as a drop-in replacement for I2C Helper that makes everything thread-safe.
+There are a few different ways to use I2C Manager, but one of them is to use it as a drop-in replacement for I2C Helper that makes everything thread-safe.

 &nbsp;